pelevesque/MIDI-Make/README.md

 #### render

-The render method renders the MIDI file information gathered up to that point.
-It is used to pass the track MIDI data to the File class.
+The render method renders the MIDI track information gathered up to that point.
+It is used to pass the track's MIDI data to the File class.

 ```raku
 my $t = Track.new;